I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 |---|---|---|

 Detailed question examples will be placed in nvidia-llm-router-v3-training/data/questions-opus-favor-150.txt on GitHub.
-One thing I was careful about when creating questions was "not making them too abstract" — phrasing like "Please explain ○○" doesn't produce much difference from top emerging models, but including constraints like "Discuss the X aspect of ○○ under Y and Z constraints, divided into N stages in 600 characters" tends to bring out Opus's true value.
+One thing I was careful about when writing the questions was "not making them too abstract."
+Questions like "Please explain ○○" don't produce much differentiation from the top emerging models, but framing them as "Please discuss the X aspect of ○○ in N steps within the constraints of Y and Z, in 600 characters" with explicit constraints tends to bring out Opus's true value.

-This is the part where I want the MLP to learn Gemini 3.5 Flash's uniqueness.
-Since the multimodal path itself was separated into a different layer via the adapter shim mentioned earlier, the training data focuses on 30 text-based signal questions (grounding / diagrams / structuring) that I want the MLP to learn.
+This is the part where I wanted to teach the MLP Gemini 3.5 Flash's distinctiveness.
+Since the multimodal path itself was separated into a different layer via the adapter shim described earlier, I prepared 30 questions focused on text-based signals I wanted the MLP to learn (grounding / diagrams / structuring).

 | Category | Count | Content examples |